 This myth that women are more emotional comes from that place that seeks to distract from the true source of the accusation.
 These men doth protest too much, me thinks.

-“If I lead a campaign against pornography, no one will suspect I am a porn addict!”
+“If I lead a campaign against pornography, no one will suspect I watch porn!”
 That place.

 “If I yell about gays and their agenda, no one will suspect I’m gay!”
 That place.